-Some wells from which I draw: I hold a DMIN in Leadership in the Emerging Culture from Portland Seminary.
-My coach training is through Creative Results Management, and I have ACC (now pursuing PCC) credentialing under the International Coach Federation (ICF).
+Some wells from which I draw: I hold a DMIN in Leadership in the Emerging Culture from Portland Seminary, having written my dissertation on transformational "missional orders" (pdf here).
+As a coach, I am credentialed at the PCC level under the International Coach Federation (ICF).
 I have also authored a number of practical books (available on Amazon) around which I coach, train and teach: 10 Pitfalls in Starting New Churches: Avoiding Hazards on the Way to Health (2020); Dynamic Adventure: A Guide to Starting and Shaping Missional Churches (2017); Growing Local Missionaries: Equipping Churches to Sow Shalom in Their Own Cultural Backyard (2014); and Grow Where You’re Planted: Collected Stories on the Hallmarks of Maturing Church (2013).
 In recent years, I've also fought through bouts of chronic illness, which has forced the roots down to find the kind of nourishment of soul that formal trainings, education and a strong mind could never deliver.

 CONTACT US TO LEARN MORE